(Last updated on August 5, 2024.)

 (When you want to stretch or shorten all measures, set Measure Scale Rate in Page Settings Dialog.)

-Resetting positsions of articulations and lyrics
+Resetting positions of articulations and lyrics

 Reset All Articulation Positions command resets articulation positions to default positions.